Robert Kya-Hill: Professional career

 Kya-Hill's oratorio, The Gospel According to John and …, was premiered in a special performance at Rutgers Presbyterian Church, New York City, on May 19, 1968, with Elizabeth Mosher and Edmond Karlsrud among the soloists.
 He also composed the film score for Dark Valley and wrote music for his play, Revelation, for the Time is at Hand as well as numerous plays he directed or appeared in, among them J.B., Nat Turner, Moon on a Rainbow Shawl, The Ballad of Joe Smith, Yerma.
 His music for the 1968 production of Purlie Victorious at the Erie Playhouse in Erie, PA earned high praise in the Erie, PA Times on May 4, 1968: "This was the first 'non-musical' this reviewer has seen where the audience went out humming the music from the show".

 He was director of the New York City Festival of the Arts in 1964, presented by the Afro-Arts Cultural Center and sponsored by several New York City agencies.
 Other credits include The Ballad of Joe Smith, Theater for Peace in New York City.
 It was reviewed as "masterfully staged by Robert Kya-Hill, who has seized all of the visual and physical implications" and his performance "by far the best in the play."
 In 1974-75 at the McCree Theatre & Fine Arts Centre in Flint, Michigan, he directed The Revelation of Jesus Christ…for the Time is at Hand, which he also wrote, composed music for, and narrated.
 The program contains his statement that since theater evolved from the church, "why shouldn't believers use theater to spread the Word … for what is important is not popularity and security, but the salvation of souls."
 In Perth, Australia, 1975–76, he directed several plays, including a dual cast student production of The Glass Menagerie at the Theatre-Go-Round and Wole Soyinka's The Trials of Brother Jero at the Octagon Theatre with a cast from all over Africa.
 He also directed Abby Lincoln in The Gingerbread Lady at the Ebony Theater in Los Angeles.

 As an educator, he created and taught the first Black Theater studies course at Hunter College, New York City in 1972-74, where he also taught acting in addition to performing and directing.
 He added playwriting in 1975-76 when he was appointed artist-in-residence at the Western Australian Institute of Technology (now Curtin University).
 From 1983-99 he taught drama subjects, English and music in New York City's junior and senior high schools, as well as private acting and guitar.
 After retiring, he returned to the theatre.
 His work mainly focused on supporting the careers of aspiring actors, playwrights, and filmmakers.
 He also continued composing music.

-Personal
+Personal life and death

-He married his wife Sally in 1966; they have one daughter, Bouqui.
+Kya-Hill married his wife Sally in 1966; they had one daughter, Bouqui.
+He died in New Rochelle, New York, on May 31, 2026, at the age of 95.